kopasetik/HiFiLiter/README.md

 *WORK IN PROGRESS*
 This will be a plugin for highlighting text on your blog and news site.
 The default will be that it highlights text yellow and copies the text to a social media sharing feature.

-As foreseen, it will be required that you use special tags/attributes for your article paragraphs and possibly incorporate some other light html/css/javascript.
+As foreseen, it will be required that users employ special tags/attributes for their article paragraphs and possibly incorporate some other light html/css/javascript.

 Highlight solution has been homegrown thus far, but may begin to use rangy or another tool (temporarily!) for the most complete solution.